Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

-From Eq~(\ref{eq:mad}) we see MAD will be stable as long as the bottom half of the distribution is unaffected by RFI.
-This stability gives MAD an advantage over other robust measures of scale that use data higher in the distribution.
-We considered other robust measures (Interquartile Range, \citet[][]{Rousseeuw} estimators $S_n$ and $Q_n$, and Biweight Midvariance \citep[][]{biweight}), but they either did not provide as stable results as MAD, had high computation cost, or proved difficult to implement.
+As we can infer from Eq.~\ref{eq:mad}, MAD has a ``breakdown point'' of 0.5, meaning that half the samples can be RFI corrupted and MAD will still give the correct estimate of the noise.
+A breakdown point of 0.5 is, in general, the best we can achieve \citep[][]{maronna2006robust}.
+This stability gives MAD an advantage over other robust to outliers measures of scale that use data higher in the distribution.
+We considered other robust measures: interquartile range \citep{Rousseeuw}; estimators $S_n$ and $Q_n$ and biweight midvariance \citep{biweight} but they either did not provide as stable results as MAD, had high computation cost, or proved difficult to implement.